christianjokhaji/UHelper/README.md

 - **Timer** ⏱️
   - [X] Create a timer preset by providing the amount of time wanted for work and break (July 3) and record it in a json file.
 (July 18)
-  - [X] (NEW) Provide a list of the timers that are created by the caller when requested (July 18)
+  - [X] Provide a list of the timers that are created by the caller when requested (July 18)
-  - [ ] Start a timer by giving the bot the name of that timer and notify users when time is up via DM.
+  - [X] Start a timer by giving the bot the name of that timer and notify users when time is up via DM.
 In doing so, the user can invite other users so that they'd be also notified.
+(July 25)
-  - [ ] Cancel an ongoing timer.
+  - [X] Cancel an ongoing timer.
+(July 26)
+  - [X] (NEW) Delete a timer preset by its name.
+(July 27)

 - **Minigames** 🎮
   - [X] Rock-paper-scissors